With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 The aptX compression standard already promises CD-quality sound at speeds below 1 Mbps, so speeds of 2 Mbps should provide even better wireless sound quality.

 Technically, devices can choose between higher speeds or longer ranges.
-This “double speed” benefit comes in handy when you’re working up close and sending data back and forth.
+This “double speed” benefit is handy when working up close and sending data back and forth.

 The increased range would be best for Bluetooth beacons and other devices that need to send only a small amount of data or can send it slowly but want to communicate over longer distances.
 Both are low energy.